 Vicky and Josh from the Repats team recently went to meet Singapore Airlines at Heathrow to experience the customer journey, from being collected in a buggy at check-in, enjoying the food in the lounge to sitting on the seats onboard the aircraft.
 Here is their review of the experience:

 Singapore Airlines operate from Terminal 2 at Heathrow which, as the newest terminal, is modern, spacious and similar in style to Terminal 5.

-We sampled a wide range of the food in the business class lounge and can confirm it is all delicious!
-From the hot buffet we had a choice of red thai curry & rice, na goreng noodles, lamb navarine and mushroom stroganoff, (the menu changes daily) and from the cold buffet there was a selection of sandwiches, wraps, pastries, cookies, cake & popcorn.
+We sampled a wide range of food in the business class lounge and can confirm it is all delicious!
+From the hot buffet, we had a choice of red Thai curry & rice, Na Goreng noodles, lamb navarin and mushroom stroganoff, (the menu changes daily) and from the cold buffet there was a selection of sandwiches, wraps, pastries, cookies, cake & popcorn.